-James has particular expertise in all disputes arising out of the 2004 tenancy deposit protection legislation both as originally enacted and after amendment under the Localism Act 2011, having appeared in a number of leading cases in this area.
+James has particular expertise in all disputes arising out of the 2004 tenancy deposit protection legislation both as originally enacted and after amendment under the Localism Act 2011 and the Deregulation Act 2015, having appeared in a number of leading cases in this area.

 An experienced commercial property advocate, James regularly represents clients in claims and applications under the Landlord & Tenant Act 1954.
-In particular, James has a wide experience of lease renewal claims (acting both for landlords and tenants) and dilapidations disputes.
+In particular, James has a wide experience of lease renewal claims (acting both for landlords and tenants), rent reviews and dilapidations disputes.

 James is a regular speaker at conferences and frequently gives in-house seminars to solicitors and housing professionals.
 He is an advisory editor to RICS Isurv Residential, and edits the Service Charges material on the Isurv web site.